About these tools

 Recursive Forms Defined

-We initially defined a recursive form (RF) as an HTML form that uses its previous output as its new input.
-A more precise definition follows: An RF is an HTML form where the name/value pairs of successful controls are recursively generated through the decision-making process of users.
-An RF tool has a non-intrusive design suitable for small screen displays.
-These can coexist with other RFs or third-party tools.
+At first, we defined a recursive form (RF) as an HTML form that utilizes its previous output as its new input.
+To be more precise, an RF is an HTML form in which successful controls' name/value pairs are generated recursively based on users' decision-making process.
+The design of an RF tool is non-intrusive and suitable for small screen displays.
+Additionally, RFs can coexist with other RFs or third-party tools.

 - Unit Converters; e.g., to convert units of measurements.